OryxProject/oryx/README.md

 The project may be reused tier by tier: for example, the packaged app tier can be ignored, and it can be a framework for building new ML applications.
-It can be reused layer by layer too: for example, the Speeed Layer can be omitted if a deployment does not need incremental updates.
+It can be reused layer by layer too: for example, the Speed Layer can be omitted if a deployment does not need incremental updates.
-It can be modified piece-by-piece too: the collaborative filtering application's model-buildling batch layer could be swapped for a custom implemetnation based on a new algorithm outside Spark MLlib while retaining the serving and speed layer implementations.
+It can be modified piece-by-piece too: the collaborative filtering application's model-building batch layer could be swapped for a custom implementation based on a new algorithm outside Spark MLlib while retaining the serving and speed layer implementations.

 <img src="https://raw.github.com/wiki/OryxProject/oryx/Architecture.png"/>